jacquelynsmale/nisar-docs/data-products/l2-gcov.md

 The primary data elements of the GCOV product are the images of the geocoded polarimetric covariance terms.

-The diagonal terms (HHHH, HVHV, VVVV, VHVH, RHRH, RVRV) are real-valued and represent the radar backscatter.
+The diagonal terms (HHHH, HVHV, VVVV, VHVH, RHRH, RVRV) are real-valued and describe the intensity of the radar backscatter for the given polarization.

-The remaining terms (HHHV, HHVH, HHVV, HVVH, HVVV, VHVV, RHRV) are complex valued and relate to the electrical and geometric properties of the observed surface.
+The remaining terms (HHHV, HHVH, HHVV, HVVH, HVVV, VHVV, RHRV) are complex-valued and describe the intensity and phase between different polarization.

 Which frequencies and polarizations are available in a particular GCOV data product will vary based on the acquisition mode of the satellite used to collect the data.